boldbi/bold-bi-docs/docs/embedded-bi/javascript-based/api-reference/methods.md

 </tr>
 <tr>
 <td><code>dashboardId</code></td>
-<td> Define the unique id of the dashboard if it is present within the multitab dashboard and,it is mandatory for multitab dashboard, pinboard and empty string for other cases.</td>
+<td> Define the unique id of the dashboard if it is present within the multitab dashboard and the widget id if it is present within the pinboard.
+It is mandatory for the multitab dashboard, pinboard, and empty string for other cases.</td>
 </tr>
 <tr>
 <td><code>widgetName</code></td>